 Western culture and society often views this as a binary concept, with two distinct genders.
 Yet, it is shown that some babies develop differently (i.e. male babies with two x chromosomes, or atypical genitalia).
 We can conclude therefore that there are at least three biological sexes:

 On the other hand, gender refers to the identity, expression and societal norms of a person.
 For example, a cisgender person identifies with their natal sex.

 Transgender people have a different gender identity (or expression) than the sex they were assigned at birth.

 Non-binary or genderqueer people can also fall under this umbrella – these groups usually don’t identify with a gender.
 People identify as queer or non-binary when they identify with more than one gender, or they fluctuate between genders.

-Some identify as a third gender, and would cross the box as ‘other’.
-Not all genderqueer people feel that the term transgender is a good fit for them.
+Some identify as a third gender – not all genderqueer people feel that the term transgender is a good fit for them.